How Long Does It Take To Get Acrylic Nails?

 Can You Get Acrylics With Short Nails?

 If you have trouble growing your nails, you may be wondering if you can get acrylics with short nails.
-Many people choose to get acrylic nails because they are unhappy with their natural nails' look and length.
+Many people choose to get acrylic nails because they are unhappy with the look and length of their natural nails.
 Acrylics are a great way to add additional length.

 How Often Should You Take A Break From Acrylic Nails?

 Though they look great and probably make you feel even greater, acrylic nails can damage natural nails.
-It is essential to take a break from acrylic nails every three to six months, especially after prolonged use.
-Taking a break will allow your natural nails to strengthen and grow.
+Taking a break from acrylic nails every three to six months is essential, especially after prolonged use.
+This will allow your natural nails to strengthen and grow.

 If the acrylic nails are applied well, you might experience none to little damage.
 However, if your technician chooses to cut your cuticles or buff your nail bed, you might find that your nails are much thinner after the acrylics are removed.